MicrosoftDocs/VBA-Docs/api/Excel.Application.SmartArtLayouts.md

 api_name:
 - Excel.Application.SmartArtLayouts
 ms.assetid: 00e0b95a-ba40-fb53-ebbe-4fd01b7a0e3a
-ms.date: 06/08/2017
+ms.date: 04/05/2019
 localization_priority: Normal
 ---

 # Application.SmartArtLayouts property (Excel)

 Returns the set of SmartArt layouts that are currently loaded in the application.
-Read-only
+Read-only.

 ## Syntax

-_expression_. `SmartArtLayouts`
+_expression_.**SmartArtLayouts**

 _expression_ A variable that represents an **[Application](Excel.Application(object).md)** object.